iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 {: .text-align-center}
 ### Disassembly

-The fun part, disassembling the program.
+The fun part is disassembling the program.

 In every program, we have a global function called `main`, which serves as the starting point for the program execution.
 The program will also allow us to understand the program execution.

-That being the case we are going to enter the main function using the command `s main; pdf`, where `s` means to seek and the `pdf` command disassembles the function.
+That being the case, we will enter the main function using the command `s main; pdf`, where `s` means to seek, and the `pdf`` command disassembles the function.

 ![image11](/assets/img/blog/2018-09-06/image12.png){: .centered}

-Before we proceed to understand our function, know that we currently looking at the assembly language and you as a reader are required to have a basic understanding of the **stack** and how it works, know how to read assembly language, and have basic knowledge of **C** and **C++** programming languages.
+Before we understand our function, know that we are currently looking at the assembly language.
+You, as a reader, are required to have a basic understanding of the **stack** and how it works, know how to read assembly language, and have basic knowledge of **C** and **C++** programming languages.
 {:.note}

 ~~~nasm